freeCodeCamp-Summer-Cohort-2026/datalens/README.md

 ## Getting Started

-If we were to run the first command of the CLI usage section (`datalens summarize data/sample.csv`), the command will summarise the data within out `sample.csv` file which is in the data directory.
+If we were to run the first command of the CLI usage section (`datalens summarize data/sample.csv`), the command will summarise the data within our `sample.csv` file which is in the data directory.

 In this case, when we run the command, the output will show: